LaughinStock/ECE2112_PA3/README.md

   For part A, we are going to use *".iloc"* because we are focused on selecting columns by their position and not by their name.
 The syntax '[:, 1::2]' is explained as '[select all rows, index 1 and then every second column]'

-  In part B, we are finding the data in "carshead" which contains the car 'Model' of 'Mazda RX4'.
   ### B. Output of "carshead.loc[carshead['Model']=='Mazda RX4']"
    ![image](https://github.com/user-attachments/assets/821c69a1-47c9-4fc4-a57d-7f5a90511062)

   For part B and others, we are going to use *".loc[]"* because we are now focusing on selecting columns because of their specific categories and names.